 Rural Forestry Program Services

-A variety of services are offered to Kansas landowners through six district foresters located in Valley Falls, Iola, Manhattan, Hutchinson, Garden City and Hays.
+A variety of services are offered to Kansas landowners through six district foresters located in Valley Falls, Paola, Manhattan, Hutchinson, Garden City and Hays.
 These foresters cover large multi-county districts (12 to 26 counties) providing direct assistance to over 300 landowners each year.
 For this reason foresters must prioritize requests.
 Sometimes it may take several weeks to honor requests but most landowners find the services provided worth the wait.
 Landowners interested in participating in the Rural Forestry Program are encouraged to contact the forester in whose district their land is located.
 District Forester boundary maps and contact information may be obtained by clicking on the Forestry Assistance for Landowners icon.